richelbilderbeek/bevy_tdd_book/docs/chapters/add_player.md

 The comment `Note 1` is to foreshadow that an `App` needs to be mutable to have its amount of players counted.
 It is unexpected that a read-only operation (i.e. counting the amount of players) requires the data it works on to be mutable.
-The Bevy library probably has good reasons why it must be mutable.
+The Bevy library, however, has good reasons why `App` must be mutable: also reading data need to be done in a safe way.

 In general, a read-only operation should be able to work on an immutable data structure: when, for example, getting the name